benbraide/InlineJS_Legacy/README.md

 **Structure:** `<div x-data="..." x-ref="[variable]"></div>`

 `x-ref` stores a reference to the DOM element in the component using the specified key.
+The key is added to the `$refs` global magic property.

 ---